faizalrf/mariadb-ha/README.md

 # MariaDB HA Setup

+## Assumptions

+- `docker-compose version 1.29.1`
+- `Docker version 20.10.6, build 370c289`
+- Should work on MacOS/Windows & Linux running the above versions

+## The Setup

 This will set up a MariaDB Enterprise server in a 3 MariaDB node + two MaxScale nodes setup.

 Create a `.env` file under `mariadb-ha` folder (which contains `docker-compose.yml` file), with the following values